department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-1/research-plan.md

   - All participants must be Veterans
   - **All participants must be iOS users and use an Apple mobile device (not an iPad) for the session**
   - **All participants be currently going through the claims or appeal process for Disability Benefits**
-    - Ideally, most recruits should have experience with VA Health Care benefits as well.
+    - Ideally, about half of recruits should have experience with VA Health Care benefits as well.
 We are flexible on this, having an active claim is more important.
   - Participant pool should be diverse in:
     - Branch of service
     - Gender